flink-extended/ai-flow/docs/content/deployment/configuration_deprecated.md

 The AIFlow server also needs a database to work properly(e.g. managing workflows).
 We currently support SQL_LITE, MYSQL and MONGODB.

 ### Service Config
 An AIFlow server contains multiple services: notification service, meta_service, metric_service, scheduler_service.
-For those services, AI Flow provides default implementations and to control the start of them, users need to pay attention to following configs:
+For those services, AIFlow provides default implementations and to control the start of them, users need to pay attention to following configs:
 ```yaml
 # whether to start the default notification service, default is True
 # start_default_notification: True